Join our lab

 Undergraduates:There are a variety of ways for UBC undergrads to gain hands-on research experience:

-Graduate students: We are recruiting 1 MSc and 1 PhD student for fall 2024.
+Graduate students: We are recruiting MSc or PhD students for fall 2025.
 We are particularly interested in prospective students with interests in the following:

 Postdocs: There are many excellent funding opportunities for postdocs at UBC that are open to applicants of any nationality.
 These include the Killam, Banting, Biodiversity, Mitacs Elevate, and Liber Ero Postdoctoral Research Fellowships.
 Please email Amy to discuss research interests and potential collaborative projects if you are interested in applying for one or more of these fellowships.
 Please note that some of these (e.g., Killam, Banting) require a nomination letter from Amy and involve an internal selection process within the Botany Department that happens earlier than the general program deadline.